-Even though he may look grown up, the stages of puppy development last from birth to a year or even two before he's considered an adult dog.
-The greatest puppy development changes happen from birth to twelve weeks of age.
-But from twelve weeks on, your fur-kid still has lots of growing up to do.
+Even though your puppy may look all grown up, the stages of his or her development last for a year or two before being considered an adult dog.
+The greatest puppy development changes happen from birth to 12 weeks of age, but even after that, your fur-kid still has a lot of growing up to do.

-The juvenile puppy period generally begins at age ten weeks and lasts until puberty and the onset of sexual maturity.
+The juvenile puppy period generally begins at age 10 weeks and lasts until puberty and the onset of sexual maturity.

-Nearly every waking moment is spent in play, which is not only great fun for the babies but is great practice for canine life.
-Puppies learn how to do important dog activities like chasing and running, pawing, biting and fighting.
-Social skills and canine etiquette are learned by interaction with littermates and Mom.
-Puppies learn to inhibit their bite when they are bitten by each other and learn canine language.
-Through play, they practice dominant and submissive postures and prepare for life in the world.
+Nearly every waking moment of this juvenile period is spent in play, which is great fun for babies and great practice for canine life.
+With play, puppies learn how to do important dog activities like chasing and running, pawing, biting, and fighting.
+Social skills and canine etiquette are also learned by interaction with littermates and Mom.
+Interestingly, puppies learn to inhibit their bite when they are bitten by another pup, and at this stage, they start to understand canine language.
+Through play, they also begin to practice dominant and submissive postures in preparation for life in the real world.

-Some of this has to do with teething.
-Pups lose baby teeth starting about three months of age.
-There can be discomfort as the permanent teeth erupt and puppies tend to chew more on anything and everything to relieve the pain.
+Some of this behavior has to do with teething, as pups lose baby teeth around three months of age.
+There can also be discomfort, as permanent teeth erupt and puppies tend to chew on anything and everything to relieve the pain.

 Four to Six Months

-In fact, an un-neutered male puppy's testosterone level increases at around 4 to 5 months of age.
-This is one way adult dogs recognize that even big puppies are still babies and they must be taught proper dog etiquette.
+This is how adult dogs recognize that big puppies are still babies and must be taught proper dog etiquette.

-Puppies can also sometimes experience another fear phase during this period.
-It may last up to a month, and there may be more than one especially in large breed dogs.
-This is normal and nothing to worry about.
-It tends to correspond with growth spurts, and you may notice some “flaky” behavior or unwarranted aggression, become protective of toys or territory.
-Just ensure you don’t reward the fearful behavior with more attention, and know how to talk to puppies and not use baby talk.
-It’s best to ignore the fear rather than risk rewarding it.
-Build confidence through training and the pup should transition out of it with no further problems.
+Puppies may also experience a fear phase (which can last up to a month) and there may even be more than one phase in large breed dogs.
+This tends to correspond with growth spurts, so owners may see some “flaky” behavior or unwarranted aggression, like becoming protective of toys or territory.
+Simply ensure that you don’t reward fearful behavior with more attention.
+Instead, learn how to talk to puppies, don't use baby talk, and ignore fear rather than reward it.
+As you build confidence through training, your pup should naturally transition out any fear phases.

-Puppies at this age seem to explode with high energy and will do well with structured play and exercise.
-Training and continued socialization is vital to ensure your youngster knows how to behave politely with other dogs, other animals like cats, and other people including children and strangers of all sizes, ages, and looks.
+Puppies seem to explode with high energy and do well with structured play and exercise during adolescence.
+Training and continued socialization are vital to ensure that your youngster knows how to behave politely with other dogs, additional animals like cats, and more people including children and strangers.

-Depending on the breed, your dog will be physically mature at this age.
-Small dogs mature much earlier and larger ones take more time.
-Your pup’s social maturity also can depend on his or her experience with other animals.
-Socialization and training continue throughout your pet’s lifetime because there are always new things to learn -- or old lessons to revisit and practice.
-After all, the joy of your puppy’s first year or two predicts a lifetime of love to come.
+Depending on the breed, your dog will be physically mature between one and two years old.
+Small dogs mature much earlier, while larger ones take more time.
+Your pup’s social maturity also depends on his or her experience with other animals.
+For example, socialization and training should continue throughout your pet’s lifetime, because there are always new things to learn and old lessons to revisit and practice.